Activity At 2nd North Korean Missile Site Indicates Possible Launch Preparations

 One possible destination would be the Sohae Satellite Launching Station.
 Lewis says there's no easy way to tell whether a train has carried missile or rocket parts to Sohae because the rail yard there has a roof over it to prevent satellite snooping.

-Lewis says he believes it's most likely the North Koreans are preparing to launch a satellite into orbit.
+Lewis says he believes it's most likely that the North Koreans are preparing to launch a satellite into orbit.
 Prior to the 2018 thaw between Kim and Trump, North Korean officials had been saying they planned to launch two satellites, Lewis says.
 And he says Kim reportedly visited the Sanumdong site at the end of 2017 in order to prepare.

 "We know that a space launch was a thing that the North Koreans were talking about doing," he says.